abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 servo_object = Servo(0x40)
 ```
 **Optional Parameters:**
-low_limit = Pulse length in milliseconds for the lower servo limit.
+low_limit = Pulse length in milliseconds for the lower servo limit. (default = 1.0ms)
-high_limit = Pulse length in milliseconds for the upper servo limit.
+high_limit = Pulse length in milliseconds for the upper servo limit. (default = 2.0ms)
+reset = True: reset the servo controller and turn off all channels .
+False: initialise with existing servo positions and frequency. (default = true)

 Functions:
 ----------